AlannaParsons/new_final_project/planner/PLANNING.md

         - make more specific? could be used for memories, gratitude journal or classic calendar
     - rating
         - make more specific? could be used for weather, mood, or period tracker. make premade layouts for specific use. use props?
+        - rank int in db data is meant to maintain dynamic nature of ledgend.. revisit when implimenting legend
     - settings
         -cont settings. color use. add pages